-The number of owner-builder policies has been declining for 10 years, from a peak of almost 6,000 issued per year to less than 2,000 per year.
-Owner-builders are considered a higher risk category than registered builders and have a higher rate of claims, even though the total number of claims is very small (just 123 since 2002).
+The number of owner-builder policies has been declining for 10 years, from a peak of almost 6,000 issued per year to less than 2,000 per year, although there was a small increase in 2017.
+Owner-builders are considered a higher risk category than registered builders and have a higher rate of claims, even though the total number of claims is very small (just 192 since 2002).
 The most common reason for claims against owner-builders is disappearance of the previous owner.